apache/storm/docs/SECURITY.md

 **Caution**: In AD MIT Keberos setup the key size is bigger than the default UI jetty server request header size.
 Make sure you set ui.header.buffer.bytes to 65536 in storm.yaml.
 More details are on [STORM-633](https://issues.apache.org/jira/browse/STORM-633)

-## UI / DRPC SSL
+## UI / DRPC / LOGVIEWER SSL

-Both UI and DRPC allows users to configure ssl .
+UI,DRPC and LOGVIEWER allows users to configure ssl .

 ### UI